 - How to do a tricep pushdown at home

 Roughly two thirds of our arm is made up of the tricep, making it the dominant part of the arm.
 If we’re looking to improve arm strength, size and appearance as a whole; then the triceps should be at the forefront of all our training plans.

 Anatomically speaking, the triceps are made up of three heads, hence the ‘Tri’ implication.
-The triceps are comprised of the triceps lateral, medial and long heads.
+The triceps consist of the triceps lateral, medial and long heads.

-This is located on the outside of the humorous muscle and is perhaps one of the most important sections as it is what gives the arm the curvature and overall ‘size-able’ appearance when trained properly.
-If you are looking to develop the infamous ‘horse shoe’ visual effect of the triceps then the lateral head must be targeted!
+Lateral head: This is located on the outside of the humerus muscle and is perhaps one of the most important sections as it is what gives the arm the curvature and overall ‘size-able’ appearance when trained properly.
+If you are looking to develop the infamous ‘horseshoe’ visual effect of the triceps then the lateral head must be targeted!

 Functionally speaking, the triceps are underestimated.
 They are without a doubt one of the most important upper body muscles we have.
 From a non-gym perspective, we use them everyday in our daily activities; due to the extension at the elbow joint, any push movement we do will involve our triceps as one of the predominant muscles.